 Distinguished Dissertation Award Application Procedures

-Each year, the Council of Graduate Schools and ProQuest/UMI recognize dissertations that make an unusually significant contribution to their fields.
+Each year, the Council of Graduate Schools and ProQuest Dissertations Publishing recognize dissertations that make an unusually significant contribution to their fields.
 Michigan Tech may nominate one candidate in each field.

-- Mathematics, physical sciences, and engineering: for example - mathematics, statistics, computer sciences, data processing, systems analysis, chemistry, earth sciences, physics, geology, meteorology, astronomy, metallurgy, geophysics, pharmaceutical chemistry; aeronautical, architectural, biomedical, ceramic, chemical, civil, and electrical engineering sciences; environmental health engineering; geological, mechanical, mining, nuclear, and petroleum engineering.
-If the dissertation is multi- or interdisciplinary in nature, at least one of these fields should comprise a significant portion of the work.
+- Mathematics, Physical Sciences and Engineering: Mathematics, statistics,computer sciences, data processing, systems analysis, chemistry, earth sciences,physics, geology, meteorology, astronomy, metallurgy, geophysics,pharmaceutical chemistry; aeronautical, architectural, biomedical, ceramic,chemical, civil, and electrical engineering sciences; environmental health engineering; geological, mechanical, mining, nuclear, and petroleum engineering.

-Eligible fields in 2015 will be humanities/fine arts and biological and life sciences.
+Eligible fields in 2017 will be Biological/Life Sciences and Humanities.

 A nomination packet must include the following required items: